markholloway/markholloway.github.io/_posts/2019-03-16-twilio-authy-fortnite-2fa.md

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/7.png)

-## Select scan QR code and use the camera on your mobile device
+## Select "Scan QR code"

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/8.png)

-## Name the account Epic Games
+## Note the game token

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/9.png)

-## Note the game token
+## Enter the token digits and select Activate

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/10.png)

-## Enter digits under Sign in with your security code
+## Authenticator App should now be enabled

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/11.png)

-## Authenticator App should now show enabled
+## Each time you login open Authy to enter the token digits

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/12.png)

 When clicking the Generate Codes option this will allow you to sign in to your Epic Games account without having access to your mobile device.
-Hide the codes so only you know how to retrieve them!
+Hide the codes so only you know how to retrieve them and battle away!